fahmiyansyah/msib7-BIGIO-Mobile-Dev---Take-Home-Challenge/README.md

 # Probleam

 In this project I want to use different pinch on character detail.
 But I found a problem that I can't solve about the difference in datatype that I never found where the problem is.
 So I use another method but still leave the previous method code as a reference and improvement.
+Apart from that, the favorite feature only works temporarily because it is not yet connected to the database.

 # Libraries